srenner/AutoCAN_Meguinauge/README.md

 * 1 LED
 * 1 pushbutton

+## External Libraries
+* [AltSoftSerial](https://github.com/Atlantis-Specialist-Technologies/AltSoftSerial) - Make sure to use the version modified by AST to work with the AST-CAN485 dev board.

 ## User Interface
 Engine parameters will be displayed on a 16x2 LCD display.
 Each engine parameter will be shown with a short code and a number.
 For example, "CLT 203.5" means the coolant temperature is 203.5 degrees.
 The short codes will be familiar to MegaSquirt users.
 A bar graph will also be shown for each engine parameter.